EventStore/documentation/docs/clients/dotnet/5.0/projections/README.md

 ## Writing to streams from projections

 The above gives you the correct result but requires you to poll for the state of a projection.
-What if you wanted Event Store to notify you about state updates via subscriptions?
+What if you wanted EventStoreDB to notify you about state updates via subscriptions?

 ### Output state